cindyweiss/learning-journal/git-github.md

 GitHub is the application or cloud where developers code drafts and final projects live.

-##Important to note; There are two types of version control that are used.
+Important to note; There are two types of version control that are used.
-They are:

 1. Centralized Version Control System or CVCS-This system entails a single server storing all changes and file versions, which can be accessed by various clients.